spacetelescope/jwst/docs/jwst/skymatch/description.rst

-When background is dominated by zodiacal light, images taken at the same time (e.g., NIRCam images from all short-wave detectors) can be sky matched together; that is, a single background level can be computed and applied to all these images because we can assume that for the next exposure we will get a similar background structure, albeit with an offset level (common to all images in an exposure).
+When background is dominated by zodiacal light, images taken at the same time (e.g., NIRCam images from all short-wave detectors) can be sky matched together; i.e., a single background level can be computed and applied to all these images because we can assume that for the next exposure we will get a similar background structure, albeit with an offset level (common to all images in an exposure).
 Using grouped